yinhexingxing/PMCGNN/README.md

 ## Availability and implementation
-The code and data will then be available for download after this study is published.
+The code will then be available for download after this study is published.

 ## Acknowledgement